OpenNMS/opennms-developer-training/docs/foundation/01-system-architecture.md

 Can be used to scale processing of inbound messages.

-For active checks where the Minion must initiate the connection, the scheduling is done on the core and triggered in the Minion via a remote procedure call (RPC).
+For active checks where the Minion must initiate the connection the scheduling is done on the core.
+Checks are triggered on the Minion via a remote procedure call (RPC).

 #### Sentinel

 Used to scale and offload processing of specific workloads from the core.

-Currently supports processing streaming telemetry, thresholding on streaming telemtry and flows.
+Currently supports processing streaming telemetry, thresholding on streaming telemetry and flows.

-Sentinel is also the target container for scaling other workloads in the future.
+> Unlike Minion, we assume that Sentinel has access to the database and other services used by the core.

 ### Supporting Services - Storage